Madahva/My-learning-area/Notes/Front-end/3) JavaScript/OOP JS - Classes and objects.md

 ## Objects

 An object is a collection of properties, and a property is an association between a name (or _key_) and a value.

+**Keys** are strings (or Symbols), and _values_ can be anything.

 A property's value can be a function, in which case the property is known as a method.

 ### Initialize an object